Dealing with Expert Bias in Collective Decision-Making: Results and Discussion

 In contrast with the homogeneous configuration, the heterogeneous configuration offers the CDM algorithms a wider variety of experts in terms of their prior bandit's distance to the collective bandit.
-In practice this results in the availability of better (and also worse) experts than for the homogeneous configuration.
-Learning algorithms (EXP4.P, meta-MAB and meta-CMAB) are able to identify and use these experts in their decision making, which results in improved performance, displayed in Figure \ref{fig:total_normal_heterogeneous}.
-In contrast, the WMV does not distinguish between better or worse experts, instead its performance tends to be dictated by the average performance of the experts.
-Hence, whether the experts are closely grouped around $\Delta$ (as in the homogeneous configuration), or spread out more widely (as in the heterogeneous configuration), the average distance of experts is approximately $\Delta$ for both configurations.
-As a result, the performance of the WMV does not change significantly for the heterogeneous configuration, when compared to the homogeneous configuration.
-In contrast, the learning algorithms (EXP4.P, meta-MAB, and meta-CMAB) are able to exploit the better experts to varying degrees, resulting in improved performance.
-This improvement is strongest for $\Delta=0.5$.
-For this distance, the experts are spread out across the whole range of distances (see Figure \ref{fig:expert_configs}.b).
-As a result, optimal experts are present resulting in strongly improved performance.
-Furthermore, meta-CMAB benefits not only from these optimal experts at distance $0$, but also from the pessimal experts at distance $1$, as both are strongly (positively or negatively) correlated to the collective bandit.
-This is in contrast to the homogeneous configuration, wherein a distance of $0.5$ induced only weakly correlated experts which hurt the performance of meta-CMAB.
+In practice this results in the availability of better experts than for the homogeneous configuration.
+Learning algorithms (EXP4-IX, Meta-MAB and Meta-CMAB) are able to identify and use these experts in their decision making, which results in improved performance, displayed in \autoref{fig:type_distr_comparison}.
+The different algorithms are able to exploit the better experts to varying degrees, resulting in improved performance.
+Furthermore, the various algorithms benefit not only from strong experts, but also from the worse-than-random experts, as both are strongly (positively or negatively) correlated to the collective bandit.

-While the distribution of experts in the polarized configuration differs significantly from the heterogeneous configuration, we find that the changes in performance between these two configurations is limited (as the similarity between Figure \ref{fig:total_normal_heterogeneous} and Figure \ref{fig:total_normal_clustered} shows).
-The observations we made for the heterogeneous configuration therefore also hold for polarized experts, with only a slight improvement in performance noticeable for the EXP4.P and meta-MAB algorithms.
-The big gap in performance between the cluster of good experts and the cluster of bad experts (as opposed to the gradual decrease in performance of experts present in the heterogeneous configuration) allows for a quicker convergence towards these experts.